earthly/website/blog/_posts/2024-02-10-gradle-monorepo.md

 As your mono-repo expands, build times can grow, and at that point, it can make sense to look at solutions for keeping mono-repo build times under control.

-Adopting content-based addressing and utilizing auto-skip functionality for mono-repos, Earthly is a great solution for Java monorepos.
-Earthly uses a build graph to represent the build process as a graph of steps and dependencies.
-This can improve the build performance and reliability, allowing Earthly to parallelize and skip the build steps based on the cache availability and input changes.
+Also, if you're wrestling with Java monorepos, Earthly could be your new best friend.
+Imagine this: a tool that knows exactly what needs to be built and what doesn't.
+Earthly simplifies Java monorepos with content addressing and an auto-skip feature.
+It uses a build graph to show the build steps and their dependencies, enhancing performance and reliability by running steps in parallel and skipping unnecessary ones.
 [Try it out](https://cloud.earthly.dev/login) for free today.

 The tutorial's source code is available in [this GitHub repository](https://github.com/rajkumarvenkatasamy/building-a-monorepo-with-gradle).